 One of the most enjoyable parts of visiting Thailand is being able to visit so many of the Wat Temples.
 These spiritual places help show the rich cultural heritage of the country both for locals and tourists.
 Each of the ancient temples is unique in its way and helps to showcase the architectural style.

 In Bangkok, you can choose to take a temple tour which will help highlight some of the top cultural sights of the city.
 These sometimes only have 2-3 of the temples listed below.
 Or you can choose to take your self-guided tour and plan to visit each of these temples on your travel itinerary.

-This is a great place to start to not only sightseeing the country but also to discover some deep spiritual roots you may not know you have.
-You don’t need to be seeking enlightenment to enjoy this part of Thailand culture.
+This is a great place to start not only sightseeing the country but also to discover some deep spiritual roots you may not know you have.
+You don’t need to seek enlightenment to enjoy this part of Thai culture.